Daredevil (film): Marketing

 Aside from expected TV commercials during such TV hits as Friends and Law & Order, as well as one in the second quarter of Super Bowl XXXVII, there was also a tie-in with Kraft, an in-store promotion at Wal-Mart, a marketing campaign with Hamilton Watch Company, who designed the watch Matt wears in the film, and a weeklong Daredevil segment on Entertainment Tonight.
 As part of an online form of marketing, a viral e-mail drive was started, where participants would be entered in a contest where they could win prizes such as Daredevil T-shirts, Game Boy Advance games, and cufflinks.
 To enter the drawing, the user had to book tickets for the film online, then pass an e-mail on to someone else.
 The idea was to encourage online ticket booking, which at the time was seen as a growing trend.

 Video game

 The Game Boy Advance Daredevil game was released on February 14, 2003, and was created by Encore, a subsidiary of Navarre Corporation.

 Release

 Censorship

 Due to the film's violent scenes, the Film Censorship Board of Malaysia banned Daredevil in that country.
 20th Century Fox unsuccessfully appealed to Malaysia's censorship board to change its decision, hoping to release the film in Malaysia on February 27, 2003.
-The deputy prime minister told the press films were banned if containing what the board felt was "excessive violence and sexual material or elements which can create chaos in the community".
+The deputy prime minister told the press films were banned if they contained what the board felt was "excessive violence and sexual material or elements which can create chaos in the community".